Elsayed-Atef-Amer/Array-Sorting/README.md

   2. Two variables one for array size and the other for making choice.

 **Steps of  coding :**
-  1. Taking the first input 'ARRAY_size' from the user using 'READ_Size' function in our code.
+  1. Taking the first input 'ARRAY_size' from the user.
   2. Making a function to convert the input from ASKI to its decimal value, that is called 'INDECIMAL', we will call this function for every input we would take from user.
   3. Taking the second input 'ARRAY' element by element from the user using 'READ_ARRAY' function in our code.
-  4. //Condition code.
+  4. Condition code.
-  6. //Bubble sort code.
+  6. Bubble sort code.
-  7. //Quick sort code.
+  7. Quick sort code.

 **Bubble Sort Algorithm**